adivakaruni/adivakaruni.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a post-doctoral researcher in economics at the [University of Bergen](https://www.uib.no/econ]), Norway.
+I am also an associate member of the Bergen Center for Competition Law and Economics \([BECCLE](https://beccle.no/)\).

 My research explores the economics of: